 We made it!
 Welcome to the end of 2020, may it soon be just a distant memory.
 Though it wasn’t the year we expected, let’s look on the bright side.
-Despite almost a full year working from home, our hard-working developers, product managers, designers, engineers and (me!) our Developer Advocate still delivered some improvements and additions to TelstraDev, to make your developer experience with us more efficient and enjoyable than ever before!
+Despite almost a full year working from home, our hard-working developers, product managers, designers, engineers and (me!) our Developer Advocate still delivered some improvements and additions to TelstraDev, to make your developer experience more efficient and enjoyable than ever before.

-- Single Sign on with Telstra ID: new registrations on TelstraDev are now authenticated through their Telstra ID.
-This simplifies experiences across multiple Telstra digital services, including; My Telstra app, Telstra 24x7 app, Telstra Plus and AFL Live Pass.
-Existing users will get the chance to migrate their existing TelstraDev identity to Telstra ID if they wish, or merge with an existing Telstra ID in the new year!
+- Single 'Sign in' with Telstra ID: new registrations on TelstraDev are now authenticated through their Telstra ID.
+This simplifies experiences across multiple Telstra digital services, including: the My Telstra app, Telstra 24x7 app, Telstra Plus and AFL Live Pass.
+Existing users will get the chance to migrate their existing TelstraDev identity to Telstra ID if they wish, or merge with an existing Telstra ID in the new year.

 - Improved Messaging API documentation: thanks to some savvy developers raising feedback, we’ve been updating the Messaging API reference documentation to include a wider range of code examples, error responses, and feature inclusions.
-More to come on this in the new year!
+More to come on this in the new year.

-- 1:1 Developer feedback sessions: as part of our developer research we sat (virtually) with dozens of active developers, to hear their pain points, their hopes, and their expectations of Telstra’s API developer program.
-This critical feedback is shaping our product feature backlog and Developer Experience work.
-If you’d like to contribute to future feedback sessions, let us know at anytime, or post your suggestion on our forums!
+- 1:1 developer feedback sessions: as part of our developer research we sat (virtually) with dozens of active developers, to hear their pain points, their hopes, and their expectations of Telstra’s API developer program.
+This critical feedback is shaping our product feature backlog and developer experience work.
+If you’d like to contribute to future feedback sessions, let us know at anytime, or post your suggestion on our forums.

-- Telstra IoT Platform Guides: We’ve made it simpler for Enterprise customers to onboard with Telstra’s IoT Platform (previously known as Cumulocity), including a guide built for our Arduino IoT Starter Kit.
+- Telstra IoT platform guides: We’ve made it simpler for Enterprise customers to onboard with Telstra’s IoT Platform (previously known as Cumulocity), including a guide built for our Arduino IoT Starter Kit.

 - API and IoT workshops: we published our first video tutorial for getting started with the Messaging API, we set up automated SMS alerts on your Arduino IoT device for remote actuation, environmental monitoring and fall detection, and shared several DIY IoT projects.

 A lot has happened, but there’s a lot more to do!
 The team behind TelstraDev is already working on making 2021 better than ever for our developer community, by focusing on your feedback and keeping the simple, simple!
-We’d love to hear from you, reach out via the Community forums, tweet us @TelstraDev or email us at firstname.lastname@example.org.
+We’d love to hear from you, so reach out via the community forums, tweet us @TelstraDev or email us at firstname.lastname@example.org.